terryds/pemilu-2024-scraper/README.md

 You can check the generated DuckDB file at `pemilu2024-kpu.duckdb`

-If you don't want to run the script yourself & want to directly download the database, you can check our Release page here:
+If you don't want to run the script yourself & want to directly download the database, you can [download the generated database through our Release page](https://github.com/terryds/pemilu-2024-scraper/releases)
 However, please note that the database might not contain the latest data.

 # Usage